Skip to content

 16. Cornstore Restaurant

-If your looking for a good steak to eat in Cork city then look no further, the Cornstore is the place for you.
-Here you can choose from their Set menu or A La Carte menu.
-The Appetisers that the Cornstore offer include goats cheese crostini, crispy seared seabass, crab brûlée and prawns pil pil.
+If you’re looking for a good steak to eat in Cork City, look no further.
+The Cornstore is the place for you.
+Here, you can choose from their Set menu or A La Carte menu.
+The Cornstore’s appetizers include goat’s cheese crostini, crispy seared seabass, crab brûlée, and prawn pil pil.

 Location: 41-43 Cornmarket Street, Centre